sourcegraph/sourcegraph-public-snapshot/chromeext/README.md

 1. Click the Settings gear in top right corner -> `Developer Dashboard`.
 1. Choose the right extension with the `Status` of `Published` and click `Edit`.
 1. Bump the version in `manifest.json` to be greater than the current one.
-1. Run `gulp build` to build the extension -> test that it works by loading it into Chrome via *Load Unpacked Extension*!
+1. Test that it works by loading it into Chrome via `Load Unpacked Extension`.
-1. `cd build/ && zip -r ../../release.zip .` to create the zip.
+1. `cd chromeext` and `zip -r chromeext.zip *` to create a zip of the `chromeext` directory.
-1. Click `Upload Updated Package` on the developer dashboard to upload the new `release.zip`.
+1. Click `Upload Updated Package` on the developer dashboard to upload the new zip file.
-1. Scroll to bottom of page and hit `Publish Changes`.
+1. Scroll to the bottom of the page and hit `Publish Changes`.